rishabhsagar123/OTHER-SOFTWARE-PROJECTS/README.md

 # About EXE Converter Software
 --Made In Batch File.<br/>
 --Made To Convert Any File Into .EXE Format.<br/>
+--Just Drap Your Any Format File And Drop To ExeConverter.bat File.<br/>

 Hello Learners, This EXE Converter Is Used To Convert Any File Into .exe Format , This is the most useful software made by us please us it for educational purposes only...